southernins/sde/README.md

     docker-compose down

 ## Running Commands
 information on commands and how to run them in a docker envrionment can be found here [COMMANDS](COMMANDS.MD)

+## Updating SDE
+to update your local install/clone of SDE to get any changes pushed out.

+    git pull origin main